hamidgasmi/training.computerscience.cloud.aws/README.md

 - Task: **Fargate Task**
 - Tasks are auto placed: AWS Fargate manages the task execution
 - There's not any EC2 instances to manage anymore but behind the scene, it uses also EC2 instances
 - Each task comes with a dedicated ENI, a private IP @
 - All containers of the same task can communicate with each other via localhost
 - Inbound and outbound task communication goes through the ENI
-- A public IP @ can be enabled as well.
+- A public IP @ can be enabled as well

 </details>